RFR RELEASE DATE: Wednesday, May 6, 2026

 At RTCs’ discretion, Grant and Matching Funds may be permitted for the purposes of advertising, marketing or promoting the destination of any alcohol beverage manufacturer licensed pursuant to G.L. c.
 138 Section 19B, 19C, 19D and 19E for the sale of on-premise consumption of alcoholic beverages or any licensed marijuana retailer or social consumption establishment as defined in 935 CMR 500.00.
 RTCs must comply with any other applicable laws and requirements.

-Grant Funds received and Matching Funds allocated must be placed in an interest-bearing account separate from RTC's other funds.
-All interest income must be obligated by Tuesday, June 30, 2026 and expended no later than Friday, July 31, 2026.
+Interest-Bearing Accounts: Grant Funds received and Matching Funds allocated must be placed in an interest-bearing account separate from RTC's other funds.
+All interest income must be obligated by Wednesday, June 30, 2027, and expended no later than Saturday, July 31, 2027.
 All interest income must spent on costs consistent with the Grant and Matching Funds.

-Any ‘mini-grants’ which the RTC intends to issue using Grant Funds must be submitted in writing to MOTT in advance for review and must have written approval from MOTT prior to the RTC notifying the recipient.
-Mini-grants must follow the procedures listed in the Funding Credit and Logo Policy.
+Mini-Grants: Any ‘mini-grants’, which the RTC intends to issue using Grant Funds must be submitted in writing to MOTT in advance for review and must have written approval from MOTT prior to the RTC notifying the recipient.
+Mini-grants must follow the procedures listed in the FY27 Funding Credit and Logo Policy.

 REPORTING AND REPORT REVIEWS